paulina-grunwald/Web-developer-courses/Ruby/README.md

 string you gave it.
 - __.upcase__ and __.downcase__ methods convert a string to ALL UPPER CASE or all lower case, respectively.

+- sleep( ) - pauses the program for chosen amount of seconds -

 - __Comments__
 ```Ruby
 =begin